Yet Another Introduction to Quantum Computing

 print(result)

 The “print” instructions display an ascii-art rendering of the circuit and the results.
-I found this helpful, to see how an end user might construct a circuit in software and runs it (albeit on a simulator).
-It does prompt the question: if all the quantum algorithms are going to be expressed in this unfamiliar cicruit form, how expressive is this language?
+I found this exercise helpful, to see how an end user might construct a circuit in software and run it (albeit on a simulator).
+It does prompt the question: if all the quantum algorithms are going to be expressed in this unfamiliar circuit form, how expressive is this language?
 There is a big gap between “it’s a formally complete set of gates so you can do anything this way” and any more practical statement about real implementations.

-6 Why might quantum computing matter?
+5 Why might quantum computing matter?

 Building a new kind of computer, defining new ways to express algorithms, providing new coding libraries, integrating computers with existing cloud services… this is all a lot of work.
 Why would you bother?
 Only because quantum computing has been shown to have an intrinsic advantage over classical computing, in principle, for certain kinds of problem.
 If I write up Part II of this introduction (link to come) then it will describe this advantage in detail, but here we shall skip lightly over the essential details.
 They are available in many other places anyway.
 The goal here is to get down the basic minimum that I needed to understand some of the descriptions you see elsewhere.

-6.1 Superposition and interference
+5.1 Superposition and interference

 The idea of quantum advantage relies on a combination of two phenomena that are consequences of the wave/particle nature of quantum systems.